 Introduction

-DirX Identity provides the following installation procedures to build up a DirX Identity environment:
+DirX Identity provides installation procedures to set up a complete DirX Identity environment.
+These procedures are divided into two main steps:

-• Enhance the DirX Identity Manager with new functionality.
+• New functionality for DirX Identity Manager

 General Information